bostonrb/project-night/views/install/ubuntu.markdown

 ## This includes various desktop items, shell changes, database installs, browser tools, etc.

-### Maintained by: Michael Durrant, questions and suggestions to m2@snap2web.com
+### Originally written by: Michael Durrant, questions and suggestions to m2@snap2web.com
 ### Versions as of 5/20/2012 -
 #### Ubuntu 11.10
 #### Ruby   1.9.3